dadadel/ebooks/README.md

 To run it with Nginx and gunicorn:
 ---------------------------------

-- First you should install Nginx and gunicorn
+- First you should install Nginx and gunicorn:

-    $ sudo apt-get install nginx gunicorn
+    sudo apt-get install nginx gunicorn

 - Then configure Nginx to enable a socket connection to gunicorn: open file /etc/nginx/sites-enabled/default and add: